-A. Lighting will be provided in areas where sufficient natural light does meet requirements.

-B. For work areas that may contain concentrations, which could exceed explosive limits of flammable materials, appropriate lighting systems, such as explosion-proof fixture/switches or equipment otherwise designed for explosive atmospheres, shall be used when specified in the Confined practical, explosion-proof flashlights shall be provided to persons required to enter confined or enclosed spaces, which are subject to blackout.
+- A. Lighting will be provided in areas where sufficient natural light does meet requirements. - B. For work areas that may contain concentrations, which could exceed explosive limits of flammable materials, appropriate lighting systems, such as explosion-proof fixture/switches or equipment otherwise designed for explosive atmospheres, shall be used when specified in the Confined Space Entry Permit. - C. Emergency lighting shall be provided at all points of access and egress.
+When this is no practical, explosion-proof flashlights shall be provided to persons required to enter confined or enclosed spaces, which are subject to blackout. - D. In areas where moisture exists, portable electric lighting shall be operated at a maximum of 12 volts and as defined within the OSHA Regulations and the National Electric Codes for Electrical installations in hazardous locations (NFPA).